vojtamolda/homebridge-bluetooth/examples/thermometer/readme.md

 This example uses [Arduino 101](https://www.arduino.cc/en/Main/ArduinoBoard101) or [Bluefruit Micro LE](https://www.adafruit.com/products/2661) and [Raspberry Pi 3](https://www.raspberrypi.org/).
 Generally, any programmable BLE peripheral and a box capable of running [Node.js](https://nodejs.org) with [Noble](https://github.com/sandeepmistry/noble) will work.

-## BLE Accessory (Arduino 101, Bluefruit Micro LE or Other BLE Board)
+## BLE Peripheral (Arduino 101, Bluefruit Micro LE or Other BLE Board)

 Download and install the latest version of the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 If you're totally new to microcontrollers take some time to go through an introductory tutorial and learn how to make a LED blink.
 This will help you to understand how to use the IDE, how to upload a sketch and what is the code actually doing.